-Barraquer has been a pioneer in the research of new surgical techniques and in the development of new drugs that help restore the eyesight and cure multiple eye conditions.
+Barraquer has always been a pioneer in the research of new surgical techniques and in the development of new drugs that help restore the eyesight and cure multiple eye conditions.

 Barraquer has always been dedicated to research and innovation in the field of ophthalmology.

 In each clinical trial, the patient must meet certain selection criteria.
 Not all patients are candidates to participate in a clinical trial.
 The ophthalmologist will evaluate the suitability of each candidate.

 All the clinical studies conducted at the Barraquer Centre have been approved by a Drug Research Ethics Committee (CEIm), a multidisciplinary body independent from the Centre.
 Clinical trials are conducted based on strict ethical and scientific principles and in compliance with national and international regulations that protect the rights, safety and well-being of the individuals who participate in them.

 How do I take part in a clinical trial?

 To take part in a trial, you should follow these steps:

 - Fill out the application form at the bottom of this page.

 - The clinical trial coordinator will contact you for more information and to arrange an appointment with one of our ophthalmologists.